BalderHolst/vhdl-yosys-tangnano9k-example/README.md

 These programs are usually available in your favorite package manager.

 ### Flashing the Code
 Clone the repo and run
 ```bash
 make flash
 ```
+After uploading the code, two leds should be on.
+When pressing the button, the lit leds should shift left.